flatCat1597/ramanSpectrometer/README.md

 =================
 the DIY 3D Printable Raman Spectrometer
 =================
+Update: March 8,2017
+        This repository will no longer contain minor updates to the project.
+The new repository at gitLab will have the latest and greatest files.
+The github repo will only be updated at major intervals.
+Please check the repository at https://gitlab.com/ramanPi before using any of the files here to build a ramanPi.
+New development has started, and there are going to be lots of updates!
+Let us know if you're interested in contributing!
+PM fl@C@ on the hackaday.io site at https://hackaday.io/project/1279-ramanpi-raman-spectrometer

 Update: October 11,2016
         I am considering moving ramanPi to gitlab and sunsetting the gitHub repo..
 Gitlab seems to be better in quite a few ways..Questions or comments are welcome..!